Family Law

 Post divorce alimony is governed by 23 Pa.C.S. § 3701, which directs the court to weigh 17 statutory factors.
 There is no formula.
 The court considers relative earnings and earning capacities, ages and physical and emotional conditions, sources of income, duration of the marriage, homemaker contributions, the standard of living established during the marriage, education, the time needed for training or employment, relative assets and liabilities, tax consequences, custody obligations, marital misconduct, and the needs of the parties going forward.

-Where a spouse owns a business interest subject to equitable distribution, the valuation and structure of the property division may bear directly on whether alimony is warranted and in what amount.
-These issues are best evaluated together.
-For how the divorce process affects the business-owning spouse specifically, see our page on divorce and business ownership in Pennsylvania.
+Where a spouse owns a business interest subject to equitable distribution, the valuation and structure of the property division bears directly on whether alimony is warranted and in what amount.
+These issues must be evaluated together.
+For how the divorce process in Pennsylvania affects the business-owning spouse specifically, see our page on divorce and business ownership in Pennsylvania.

 Duration, Modification, and the Post 2018 Tax Landscape

 Pennsylvania sets no statutory minimum or maximum duration for alimony.
-Courts look at the dependent spouse’s realistic path to self sufficiency, the length of the marriage, and the time required for education or retraining.
-A short marriage may justify limited rehabilitative alimony.
-A long marriage in which one spouse left the workforce may justify a longer obligation.
+Courts look at the dependent spouse’s realistic path to self-sufficiency, the length of the marriage, and the time required for education or retraining.
+A marriage under five years typically supports limited rehabilitative alimony, if any.
+A marriage of fifteen years or more, in which one spouse left the workforce, may support an open-ended obligation.
+The duration question is inseparable from the earning capacity question: if a spouse cannot realistically become self-sufficient given age, credentials, or work history, that gap extends the obligation.

-Alimony can be modified upon a showing of materially changed circumstances.
-Under 23 Pa.C.S. § 3706, it terminates automatically upon the death of either party or the remarriage of the recipient.
-Cohabitation may also support termination in an appropriate case.
-On the federal tax side, the Tax Cuts and Jobs Act eliminated the deduction for alimony payments and the income inclusion for recipients for agreements executed after December 31, 2018.
-That change matters in settlement planning because the paying spouse now bears the full tax burden.
+Alimony can be modified on a showing of materially changed circumstances.
+Under 23 Pa.C.S. § 3706, it terminates on the death of either party or remarriage of the recipient.
+Cohabitation can support termination, but the standard requires more than shared living arrangements.
+On the federal tax side, the Tax Cuts and Jobs Act eliminated the alimony deduction for the payor and income inclusion for the recipient for agreements executed after December 31, 2018.
+The paying spouse bears the full tax cost.
+Every dollar of alimony is effectively more expensive for the payor than under prior law, a shift that must be built into every settlement structure where alimony is in play.

 How Spousal Support, Child Support, and Alimony Work Together